International Baccalaureates | IB requirements for universitiesby Caroline Hardaker

 Unlike A Levels, the actual IB Diploma itself doesn't earn you UCAS points, at least under the current system.

-However the elements of the IB, such as the standard level subjects, higher level subjects and extended essay, do earn you UCAS points.
+However, the elements of the IB, such as the standard level subjects, higher level subjects and extended essays, do earn you UCAS points.

 Who can I ask for help with undergraduate entry requirements?